What Should Adventists Do About Donald Trump?

 Conservatism is stuck in its own toxic echo chamber.

 But oppositional Adventism?
-It’s just a mirror image—a faith still stuck in orbit around the thing it claims to oppose.
+It’s just a mirror image—a faith still stuck in orbit around the hyper-religious center it claims to oppose.

 The Futility of Contrarian Clichés